If you’ve ever been cheated on, you’ve probably spent hours agonizing over the ‘why.’

 Oh, and bear in mind that cheating is never normally caused by just one of these reasons on its own.

 It’ll probably be a combination of several overlapping factors, and the person who’s cheated often won’t be able to articulate what it was that drove them to it.

-Speak to a certified relationship counselor because they are best-placed to help you deal with being cheated on if you’re unlucky enough to be in this situation.
+Speak to a certified relationship counselor about this issue.
+Why?
+Because they have the training and experience to help you deal with being cheated on if you’re unlucky enough to be in this situation.
 You may want to try speaking to someone via RelationshipHero.com for practical advice that is tailored to your exact circumstances.
-All from a service that has helped over 100,000 people with their relationship challenges.

 1. They fall out of love with their partner.